le717/sys-vars/README.md

 Requires Python 3.7+

+Load system variables for used in applications as secrets, variables, and other related contexts as native Python data types.
+Searches for a file in `SYS_VARS_PATH`, falling back to `os.enviorn`, and finally checking the contents of a `.env` file also located in `SYS_VARS_PATH`.

-Prefers the Linux Docker secrets directory (`/run/secrets`) over system environment variables.
-If an alternate sys vars path is required, set the following key-value in your OS environment:
+By default, `SYS_VARS_PATH` the Linux Docker secrets directory (`/run/secrets`).
+If an alternate path is required, set the value of `SYS_VARS_PATH` in your OS environment before app start.
-`SYS_VARS_PATH="<directory-path-to-vars>"`

 ```python
 import sys_vars